PowhatanSPEAR13804/FTCRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

-## TeamCode Module

-Welcome!

-This module, TeamCode, is the place where you will write/paste the code for your team's robot controller App.
-This module is currently empty (a clean slate) but the process for adding OpModes is straightforward.

 ## Creating your own OpModes
 The easiest way to create your own OpMode is to copy a Sample OpMode and make it your own.
 Sample opmodes exist in the FtcRobotController module.
-To locate these samples, find the FtcRobotController module in the "Project/Android" tab.

-Expand the following tree elements:
- FtcRobotController/java/org.firstinspires.ftc.robotcontroller/external/samples

 ### Naming of Samples
 To gain a better understanding of how the samples are organized, and how to interpret the naming system, it will help to understand the conventions that were used during their creation.